HL7/davinci-pas/input/pagecontent/specification.md

 #### Integration with other Implementation Guides
 * Implementations of the PAS implementation guide SHALL support the US Core R4 profiles for Condition, Observation, ServiceRequest and Procedure.
 They SHOULD support any other profiles relevant to the types of prior authorizations they process
-* Clients and Servers supporting this implementation guide SHALL also comply with the Da Vinci [Coverage Requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) and [Documentation Templates and Rules (DTR)](http://www.hl7.org/fhir/us/davinci-dtr) implementation guides
+* Clients and Servers supporting this implementation guide SHOULD also comply with the Da Vinci [Coverage Requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) and [Documentation Templates and Rules (DTR)](http://www.hl7.org/fhir/us/davinci-dtr) implementation guides
-* Clients and Servers supporting this implementation guide SHOULD comply with the [Security and Privacy page in the Da Vinci HRex guide](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).
+* Every system claiming conformance to this IG SHALL comply with the [Security and Privacy page in the Da Vinci HRex guide](http://hl7.org/fhir/us/davinci-hrex/2020Sep/security.html).
+The FHIR implementer's Safety Checklist helps implementers be sure that they have considered all the parts of FHIR that impact their system design regarding privacy, security, provenance, and safety.

 ### Detailed Requirements